kubernetes/enhancements/keps/sig-storage/2639-secret-configmap-protection/README.md

 ## Alternatives

 - Manually adding/deleting finalizer to/from Secrets/ConfigMaps that are not deleted automatically in certain life cycle
+- Implement in the same way as [pv-protection](https://github.com/kubernetes/enhancements/issues/499) and [pvc-protection](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/postpone-pvc-deletion-if-used-in-a-pod.md)
 - Introduce a new kind of reference, like usedReference, and leave addition/deletion of it to users (Similar to ownerReference, but just block deletion and won't try to delete referenced resources through GC, like deleting child on parent's deletion).

 Above ways will force users to do some additional works to protect Secrets/ConfigMaps.
-Also, they are inconsistent with pv-protection/pvc-protection concepts.